Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

 One of you is considering leaving the partnership

-You want to strengthen your relationship, not just your pitch deck
+You want to strengthen your relationship, not just optimize your processes

 How much structure do you want?

-Some coaches walk into sessions with clear agendas, structured exercises, and direct feedback.
-Others take a more emergent approach—tracking the emotional dynamics in the room and letting the most important issues surface organically.
+Directive coaches walk in with clear agendas, structured exercises, and specific frameworks to implement.
+Non-directive coaches track emotional dynamics and let the most important issues surface organically.

 Choose directive coaching if: